The 12 Best Low-Cost Franchises You Can Purchase In 2020

 - Awards & distinctions: #199 in Entrepreneur Franchise 500, Inc. 5000 List (2017)

-BuildingStars has mostly positive reviews on sites like Glassdoor and Indeed (average of 3.5/5 stars on both sites).
+BuildingStars has mostly positive reviews on sites like Glassdoor and Indeed (with average respective ratings of 3.6/5 and 3.9/5 stars on those sites).
 The company is currently looking for new franchisees worldwide, and can offer in-house financing to cover not only the franchise fee, but also equipment and other startup costs.

 - Franchise description: Commercial cleaning franchise with multiple tiers of ownership